lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 **Activation:** Delegates will be contacted by Rubin staff to provide their `GitHub <http://www.github.com/>`_ username.
 They will then be invited to join the ``rubin-dp0`` GitHub Organization, and upon accepting the invitiation, will be able to log into the RSP at the IDF at `<http://data.lsst.cloud>`_.

-**Security: RSP accounts are not transferrable and delegates must not share their password with others.**

-**RSP Hazards:** DP0 delegates are being given access to a *shared-risk developmental version* of the Rubin Science Platform and the accompanying documentation.
-Everyone is responsible for their own safe usage of the RSP and must be familiar with this list of :ref:`Data-Access-Analysis-Tools-RSP-Warnings`, and review the `Guidelines and Expectations`_ for DP0 delegates.
+**Policies:** RSP accounts are not transferrable and delegates must not share their password with others.
+DP0 delegates are being given access to a *shared-risk developmental version* of the Rubin Science Platform and the accompanying documentation. **Everyone is responsible for their own safe usage of the RSP** and must be familiar with this list of :ref:`Data-Access-Analysis-Tools-RSP-Warnings`, and review the `Guidelines and Expectations`_ for DP0 delegates.

-**GitHub How-To:** *For delegates who do not already have a GitHub account,* go to `<http://www.github.com>`_ and select “sign up” in the upper right corner.
-For participation in DP0 it is not necessary to learn how to use git as a version control system, nor any git workflows or command line tools.
-GitHub will not be used for RSP account authentication/authorization during Rubin Operations, this is a DP0-specific implementation.

 **Deactivation:** Delegates who are no longer using their accounts and would like to relinquish it to make way for others should please submit a GitHub issue in the ``rubin-dp0`` GitHub Organization to let us know, and then leave the ``rubin-dp0`` GitHub Organization.
 (Log into GitHub, navitate to `<https://github.com/settings/organizations>`_, and click on the "Leave" button for the ``rubin-dp0`` Organization.)

+**For delegates who need to get a GitHub account:** go to `<http://www.github.com>`_ and select “sign up” in the upper right corner.
+For participation in DP0 it is not necessary to learn how to use git as a version control system, nor any of the git workflows or command line tools.
+GitHub will not be used for RSP accounts during Rubin Operations, this is a DP0-specific implementation.

 Rubin Community Forum